 The collaborative multi-stakeholder initiative will help:

-+ Create a community comprised of the best scientific experts on plastic and leakage, governmental organizations and industry in order to identify and assess the solutions to tackle plastic leakage.
++ Advance the science by communicating widely: create a community putting together the best scientific experts on plastic and leakage, governmental organizations and industry, in order to identify and assess the solutions to tackle the plastic leak.

 Watch this space for more information or contact us to learn how to get involved.